Emulator Issues #10904

 All that said, radv works quite well with Dolphin, so that's always an option in the meantime.

-Updated by dark_sylinc over 6 years ago
+Updated by dark_sylinc almost 7 years ago

 Yes!
 Your glFlush in the staging textures is what prompted me to do the same.
 My thoughts were "well... that doesn't make sense.
 The flush bit should do the same as glFlush so why is Dolphin here.... unless they found the same bug and I'm looking at a workaround".